MicrosoftDocs/quantum-docs/articles/qio-target-list.md

 ### Substochastic Monte Carlo

 Substochastic Monte Carlo is a diffusion Monte Carlo algorithm inspired by adiabatic quantum computation.
-It simulates the diffusion of a population of walkers in search space, while walkers are removed or duplicated based on how they perform according the cost function.
+It simulates the diffusion of a population of walkers in search space, while walkers are removed or duplicated based on how they perform according to the cost function.
 This target is available on CPUs.
 For more information, go to the [Microsoft QIO provider reference page](xref:microsoft.quantum.optimization.substochastic-monte-carlo).